Raindrac/Banner/README.md

 ```

 # Setting Up A Dual Boot
-If you want to know how to setup a dual boot of Bazzite and Bluefin, follow this guide: https://docs.bazzite.gg/General/Installation_Guide/dual_boot_setup_guide/
+If you want to know how to setup a dual boot of Bluefin and Bazzite, follow this guide: https://docs.bazzite.gg/General/Installation_Guide/dual_boot_setup_guide/

 It worked perfectly for me.
-Just keep in mind that Bazzite and Bluefin need to be installed on different partitions with their own GRUB; the guide explains this, but I really want to make that clear.
+Just keep in mind that Bluefin and Bazzite need to be installed on different partitions with their own GRUB; the guide explains this, but I really want to make that clear.
 It's important.